kylecoberly/docker-server-practice/README.md

 > Docker requires `sudo` by default because of the control it needs over the file system.
 If you'd like to not do this, create a `docker` user group and add yourself to it.

-If we want to unload the stuff shipping container and plug it in, we can run it with this command:
+If we want to unload the shipping container and plug it in, we can run it with this command:

 ```
 # Hey Docker, run the image called `docker-server`